mehranfaiz266/master-dashboard-app/README.md

 This repo is intended as a starting point and uses Tailwind CSS for styling.
 The backend functions are left as TODOs for further expansion.
 The Cloud Functions expect credentials with access to BigQuery.
 Deploy using a service account that has permission to create datasets and tables.

+### Using BigQuery for live data

+1. Create a Google Cloud service account with permissions to manage BigQuery datasets and tables.
+2. Download its JSON key file and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of this file when running the Firebase functions locally or deploying.
+3. The `getMasterData` Cloud Function will automatically create the `master_data` dataset and the `clients`, `call_numbers`, and `campaigns` tables if they do not exist.
+4. When the React app loads it calls this function to pull the latest data from BigQuery.

 ## Updating your local copy

 If you already cloned the project in VS Code, fetch the latest code and start the dev server: